 As parents, we want to see our teenagers enjoy good times with friends.
 At the same time, we want to keep them safe, too.
+Avoiding legal trouble with house parties is vital to protect your family.

 Allowing your teen to have a house party may seem like an ideal way for the teen to have fun while still being under your watch.
 However, teen parties can also easily cross the line and lead to teen drinking.